Files Every NodeJS Developer Should Add to Their .gitignore

 A .gitignore file is an important part of any project that is being version controlled via git.

-Update: While talking with Thai Wood about this problem today, we looked around and found a generator that will create your .gitignore based on IDEs, Operating Systems and Programming Languages, which is awesome!
+While talking with my friend Thai Wood about this problem today, we looked around and found a generator that will create your .gitignore based on IDEs, Operating Systems and Programming Languages, which is awesome!

 If you've ever worked on a project with someone who uses their finder to navigate their filesystem, odds are you've seen this ugly file rear it's head.